Contracts - Overview

 Sub Jobs

 Sub Jobs can be turned on for a project and then the Line Items on the Schedule of Values can be assigned to the Parent Job or the Sub Jobs.
+See Sub Jobs - Overview for more information.

 Automatically setup on Budgets

 The Contract total amount (Grand Total) including taxes and financial markups automatically appears on the Budget in the Contracts column. i.e. to show the revenue/funding for the project.
+See Contract - Budget for more information.

 Contracts Status